Wellbeing and the path to financial fitness

 Flex your financial knowledge

-Once you’ve strengthened the body and sharpened the mind, you may feel more motivated to tackle your financial fitness.
-Taking back this control of your finances can help you feel more positive about them.
+Once you've strengthened your body and refreshed your mind, you might feel more motivated to take on your financial fitness.
+And taking back control of your finances can help you feel more positive about them.

 Saving strategies

-When money is tight, it can seem justifiable to put saving on standby.
-But by refocusing on small, achievable saving goals you can help your people make their cash go further, even in a cost-of-living crisis.
-Something like skipping the 11am barista-made latte could free up around £3.50 each working day.
-And by the end of the month, that could add up to almost £70 to squirrel away for another day.
+If money's tight, saving might not feel like a priority.
+But focusing on small, achievable goals could help you make your money go further, even in a cost-of-living crisis.
+It could be as simple as finding time to pack a lunch rather than picking up a sandwich in the office cafeteria, saving about £3.50 a day.
+And by the end of the month, that could add up to almost £70 for another day.

 Financial resources